matthewbdwyer/tipc/README.md

 ## Building tipc

-The project use [GitHub Actions](https://docs.github.com/en/actions) for building and testing and [CodeCov](https://codecov.io) for reporting code and documentation coverage.
+The project uses [GitHub Actions](https://docs.github.com/en/actions) for building and testing and [CodeCov](https://codecov.io) for reporting code and documentation coverage.
 The [build-and-test.yml](.github/workflows/build-and-test.yml) file provides details of this process.
 If you would prefer to build and test manually then read on.

 After cloning this repository you can build the compiler by moving to into the top-level directory and issuing these commands:
   1. `./bin/bootstrap.sh`